 Getting an Interview

-I applied online and the process took 2 months – interviewed at Roll Call in May 2014.
+I applied online.
+The process took 2+ months – interviewed at Roll Call in May 2014.

 - Because I had not interviewed with a media organization before, I was surprised by the questions of neutrality regarding politics, causes, etc. They did not ask about party affiliation or what causes were important to me and made it clear that things like voting were considered a right.
-View Answer
+1 Answer

-I applied through a recruiter and the process took 4+ weeks – interviewed at Roll Call in January 2010.
+I applied through a recruiter.
+The process took 4+ weeks – interviewed at Roll Call (Washington, DC) in January 2010.